Western Undergraduate Exchange (WUE)

 Students can save up to $8,424 each year in the WUE program.

 New freshman and transfer students enrolling for the first time may apply for the WUE scholarship.

 - WUE scholarships are not available to students declaring the following majors: Liberal Studies Online, Nursing, Sociology Online, and Social Science Online.

-- Students must be a resident of one of the following states: Alaska, Arizona, Colorado, Commonwealth of the Northern Mariana Islands (CNMI), Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, South Dakota, Oregon, Utah, Washington, or Wyoming.
+- Students must be a resident of one of the following states: Alaska, Arizona, Colorado, Commonwealth of the Northern Mariana Islands (CNMI), Guam, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, South Dakota, Oregon, Utah, Washington, or Wyoming.